 Phoenix is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Phoenix.
 This makes Phoenix a good place to live for young professionals.
 With so many people in this demographic, Phoenix presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-The overall education level of Phoenix is somewhat higher than in the average US city of 21.84%: 28.63% of adults 25 and older in the city have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Phoenix citizens is substantially higher than the typical US community, as 29.42% of adults in Phoenix have at least a bachelor's degree, and the average American community has 21.84%.